Roig17/3DCNN-MRI/README.md

 The code for the 3D convolutional neural network is implemented in Tensorflow/Keras and it is easy to generalize.
 For a similar net tutorial on medical image: https://keras.io/examples/vision/3D_image_classification/

-Data augmetation is implemented so images are read, data augmetation is performed, and all new iamges are saved into disk.
+Data augmetation is implemented so images are read, data augmetation and histogram matching is performed, and all new iamges are saved into disk.
 TorchIO is not ment to use it that way, (it is ment to perform data augmentation during training in order to avoid memory issues).
 That is the reason why the code can be a little difficult to generalize.
 You can find everything about torchIO in:
 Documentation: https://torchio.readthedocs.io/
 Tutorials: https://github.com/fepegar/torchio/blob/master/notebooks/README.md